newtaves/persistant-memory-llm-chat/README.md

 ## Database Schema

-The application uses SQLite with vector extensions for efficient storage and retrieval of chat data.
+The application uses Postgres database with vector extensions for efficient storage and retrieval of chat data.
 The schema includes the following tables:

 ### Tables